Do better learning resources improve outcomes for economics students?

 How do resources improve support and accessibility?

-Accessible design is a baseline, not a bolt‑on.
+Accessible design is a baseline, not a bolt-on.
 Provide alternative formats by default, ensure compatibility with assistive technologies, and keep navigation simple and consistent across platforms.
-Clear signposting to help, tool support and off‑campus access reduces friction for commuter, international and disabled students and helps to close the accessibility gap identified in student feedback.
+Clear signposting to help, tool support and off-campus access reduces friction for commuter, international and disabled students, and helps close the accessibility gap identified in student feedback.

 What challenges persist with current resources?